caltechlibrary/turf/README.md

 ▶︎ Basic operation
 ------------------

 Turf is a command-line application.
-On Linux and macOS systems, the installation _should_ place a new program on your shell's search path, so that you can start Turf with a simple shell command:
+On Linux and macOS systems, the installation _should_ place a new program on your shell's search path, so that you can start Turf with a simple terminal command:
 ```
 turf
 ```